comwes/mkpdfs-mkdocs-plugin/README.md

 What makes this plugin particular, is that:

 1. Your documentation is exported as a single PDF file
-1. The order of pages fits the navigation as defined in the MkDocs configuration
+1. The order of pages fits the navigation as defined in the MkDocs configuration file
-1. You can override the default design to make it fit your needs
+1. The ability to override the default design to make it fit your needs
 1. No layout issues
 1. No conflict with the theme design
 1. Table of content integrated in the PDF